fbaligand/kibana-enhanced-table/README.md

 - restart Kibana

+## Computed Settings documentation

+This is the common documentation for all computed settings:
-## Computed Column Formula / Lines Computed Filter documentation
+- Computed Column Formula

-Common features available for 'Computed Column Formula' and 'Lines Computed Filter':
+- Rows Computed Filter

+Available features are:
 - Support for [expr-eval](https://github.com/silentmatt/expr-eval#expression-syntax) expressions
 - Support for features brought by expr-eval 2.0:
   - Ability to reference arrays.
 Especially useful to reference a 'Top Hits' metric column: `col1[0]`